 - Updated 10/20/17

 Provides services to medically fragile children with multiple system diagnoses.
 Services are provided in their homes and communities and include nursing services to address the need for skilled professional services and personal care support services that assist with activities of daily living.

 To apply for services contact a GAPP provider agency directly.
-GAPP nursing agencies can be found in Appendix U of the GAPP provider manual.
+GAPP nursing agencies can be found in Appendix U of the GAPP provider manual on the GAMMIS website.